ishanyash/rotj_corpus/README.md

 # Return of the Jed(AI) Newsletter Agent

-An automated agent that gathers the latest AI news and updates a Google Doc daily for the "Return of the Jed(AI)" newsletter.
+An automated agent that gathers the latest AI news and updates a Google Doc daily with the "Return of the Jed(AI)" newsletter.

 ## Features

 - 🔍 Scrapes latest AI news from Google News RSS feeds
-- 🛠️ Finds trending AI tools from Product Hunt
+- 🛠️ Features trending AI tools
-- 🎬 Discovers AI-related YouTube videos
+- 🎬 Includes AI-related YouTube video recommendations
-- 📝 Formats content according to the newsletter template
+- 📝 Formats content according to a pop-culture inspired newsletter template
 - 📄 Updates a Google Doc automatically via the Google Docs API
-- ⏱️ Runs daily via GitHub Actions
+- ⏱️ Runs daily via GitHub Actions (completely free)

 ## How It Works

-1. **Content Collection**: The agent gathers content from free sources including Google News RSS feeds, Product Hunt, and YouTube.
+1. **Content Collection**: The agent gathers content from free sources including Google News RSS feeds.
-2. **Content Processing**: It summarizes news articles, formats content in a consistent style, and adds engaging section headers.
+2. **Content Processing**: It formats news articles, AI tools, and insights into a consistent, engaging style.
-3. **Document Update**: The formatted newsletter content is written to a Google Doc that you own and have shared with the service account.
+3. **Document Update**: The formatted newsletter content is written to your Google Doc.
 4. **Automation**: Everything runs on a schedule via GitHub Actions, with no server costs.

 ## Setup Instructions